culvertsoft/mgen/README.md

  * Classes
  * ClassRegistries

 By default clases are java-beans and C++ data containers with getters and setters.
-They also come with methods for accessing type metadata, as well as read- and write access methods for hooking up to serializers.

 Generated classes work together with the runtime libraries to provide utilities for:
  * Serialization
  * Deep Copying
  * Equality Testing